Alien-Worlds/aw-storage-mongodb/README.md

 Additionally, it contains standard error classes (`SessionError`, `UnknownUpdateMethodError`, `InconsistentUpdateParamsError`, etc.) and basic types of query params (`MongoFindQueryParams`, `MongoUpdateQueryParams`, etc.).

-By using `Storage-mongodb`, you'll have a toolbox at your disposal to quickly and effectively interact with MongoDB, keeping your code clean and efficient.
+By using `storage-mongodb`, you'll have a toolbox at your disposal to quickly and effectively interact with MongoDB, keeping your code clean and efficient.

 ## Contributing